 |IS 588 Research Design in LIS (taken the first year)||4|

 |One additional methods course selected in consultation with the student's advisor||4|

 |Completion of coursework||48 total|

-Courses outside the iSchool: Up to 16 hours of electives may be transferred in from other departments at Illinois with the approval of the Advisor and the Dean.
-Courses or independent studies taken outside of the iSchool will not automatically count towards the degree.
-Prior to taking the transfer course, the student must petition for the course to be recognized as part of his or her degree program.
+Courses outside the iSchool: Up to 16 hours of electives may be transferred in from other departments at the University of Illinois at Urbana-Champaign with the approval of the Advisor and the Dean or Assistant Dean.
+However, courses or independent studies taken outside of the iSchool will not automatically count towards the degree.
+Prior to taking the transfer course, the student must fill out a form for the course to be recognized as part of his or her degree program.

 The Field Exam enables a student to demonstrate that he/she has read broadly in a significant sub-area of LIS, is able to discuss issues and understand connections in that sub-area, and is able to apply that knowledge in a manner that is typical in scholarly work and certify that the student has a sufficient breadth and depth of knowledge in the sub-area to pursue scholarly research, teaching, and practice.
 Members of the iSchool community can view previous reading lists here.

 Each student is required to give a public presentation that demonstrates his/her research competency.
 It is likely that this will take place in the second or third year of a student's program, and can be given at any point in the program before the dissertation proposal defense.
 The venue for presentation must be approved by the student’s advisor as appropriate for the completion of the program requirement.
 Acceptable venues include but are not limited to:

 - an advertised public presentation (not given as part of any course)

 - presentation as part of an iSchool seminar series